 I decided that since we were going that far south, we might go to San Antonio too.
 The route through Bandera was a sight to be seen.
 It’s gorgeous driving on that winding road over to San Antonio from Concan, TX.
 More on this is below.

 Related: South Texas Road Trip to San Antonio

 Family And The Frio River Go Together

 The house my Uncle and his family rented slept eighteen, had three bathrooms, and the best outdoor pool for all the kids and adults to have fun in – especially chicken fight games!
 After the kids kept falling off, we read the box, and it said, “for adults” – oops.
 No wonder one of the wings came off!

 Related: Things to do in San Antonio in February

 I love family traditions.
 My Uncle has had 25 years of them at the Frio River with his family.
 It was so well organized too.
 Each family took turns making meals and cleaning up.
 Sleeping arrangements were all settled beforehand – well, kind of.
 One of my Uncle’s daughters gave up her bed for two nights to us.
 My Uncle says, “family is family, and you are family.”
 He did not once leave me out.
 My dad would be proud of his baby brother!

 Time for the 2nd half of our South Texas road trip family vacation.
-I can’t believe how many RV parks in Texas there are and how many we passed to San Antonio.
+I can’t believe how many RV parks there are in Texas and how many we passed in San Antonio.
 It’s worth a shot to look into if you own an RV.
 I hear they are a lot of fun!